 - Install an elevated toilet seat, non-slip mats, and grab bars.
 If you don’t already have these safety items in place in the bathroom, now is a great time to reduce the danger of falls.

-As one of the most trusted home health agencies in Kansas City, KS, Hearts at Home In-Home Care’s knowledgeable care professionals are available to perform a walk-through of your home as well and make additional recommendations to maximize safety and comfort for someone with dementia.
+As one of the most trusted home care agencies in the Kansas City metro area, Hearts at Home In-Home Care’s knowledgeable care professionals are available to perform a walk-through of your home as well and make additional recommendations to maximize safety and comfort for aging in place in Kansas City and the nearby communities.
 Reach out to us via our online contact form, or give us a call at 913-440-4209 for more information about our expert home care services and the full area we serve.